 Proactively manage warehousing and shipping

 Be it packing boxes, shipping orders, managing stock, or running a warehouse, ShipBob can do it all for you.
-When you outsource fulfillment to ShipBob, your ecommerce warehousing and shipping workflows are on autopilot.
+When you outsource fulfilment to ShipBob, your ecommerce warehousing and shipping workflows are on autopilot.

 You can track warehouse and shipping activity all in one place from the ShipBob dashboard at any time.